 \item Assume $W(x,y)=S$ is transformed into $K$ under the insertion of $xy$.
 Let $u$ be the node of $ST(G)$ which gives the letter $S$ in $W(x,y)$ and let $v$ be the neighbor of $u$ such that $\rho_u(uv)$ is the centre of the star $G_u$.
 By Theorem \ref{th:3-leaf}, $v$ is either a clique node of a leaf.
 If $u$ is a ternary node, then $G+xy$ is a clique and hence a $3$-leaf power.
-Otherwise, $u$ has to be split into two star nodes $u'$ and $v$ (as in the previous cases).
-In $ST(G+xy)$, the node $u'$ neighbouring the leaves $x$ and $y$ is changed into a clique node.
+Otherwise, $u$ has to be node-split into two star nodes $u'$ and $v$ (as in the previous cases).
+In $ST(G+xy)$, the node $u'$ neighboring the leaves $x$ and $y$ is changed into a clique node.
 It follows that $ST(G+xy)$ satisfies the conditions of Theorem \ref{th:3-leaf}.

 \item Assume $W(x,y)=K$ is transformed into $S$ under the deletion of $xy$.
 If the clique node $u$ in $P(x,y)$ is not ternary, then all its neighbors in $ST(G)$ have to be leaves.
 Assume $u$ neighbors a star node $w$.
-As the edge modification algorithm splits $u$ into two clique nodes $u'$ and $v$ and then change $u'$ into a star, the clique node $v$ would neighbor two star nodes in $ST(G-xy)$, contradicting Theorem \ref{th:3-leaf}.
+As the edge-modification algorithm splits $u$ into two clique nodes $u'$ and $v$ and then change $u'$ into a star, the clique node $v$ would neighbor two star nodes in $ST(G-xy)$, contradicting Theorem \ref{th:3-leaf}.
 So assume $u$ is ternary, then its third neighbor $v$ distinct from $x$ and $y$ is a leaf or a star.
 If $v$ is a star and $\rho_v(uv)$ is the centre of the star $G_v$, then the conditions of Theorem \ref{th:3-leaf} are not satisfied.
 Otherwise, it is clear that $ST(G-xy)$ satisfies the conditions of Theorem \ref{th:3-leaf}. \end{itemize}

 Finally, we just have to check that the supplementary conditions can be tested in constant time.
-The fact that a node of $P(x,y)$ is ternary or not can be tested in constant time.
-When the node is ternary, the fact that the adjacent node not in $P(x,y)$ is a clique, or a leaf, or a star with centre not adjacent to the clique, is also constant time by checking the type of this adjacent node, and in the last case, by checking the marker of the star recording which is the centre vertex and testing if this vertex is adjacent to the ternary node.
+The fact that a node of $P(x,y)$ is ternary or not can be checked in constant time.
+When the node is ternary, the fact that the adjacent node not in $P(x,y)$ is a clique, or a leaf, or a star oriented towards the clique, is also constant time by checking the type of this adjacent node, and in the last case, by testing whether the centre marker vertex of the star is mapped to a tree-edge incident to a ternary node.
 In the last case where a clique is not ternary, testing if all other nodes of $ST(G)$ are leaves is done simply by testing if $G$ is a clique. \end{proof}